samyak0101/Distributed-File-System/README.md

 NOTES:
     - Use ss -ulpn to check port numbers and file descriptor of open ports
     - we are reading the whole thing into memory using mmap and flushing it to disk with msync
-    - Use ./mkfs -ffs.img -d32 -i64 -v to ceck the layout of the file system image (need to compile mkfs before doing this obviously)
+    - Use ./mkfs -ffs.img -d32 -i32 -v to ceck the layout of the file system image (need to compile mkfs before doing this obviously)
     - Used gcc -o out mfs.c udp.c client.c for compiling the client
-    -
+    - in unlink set inode to -1.

 Client:
     - Open client socket